Why Wearing Face Masks is Still Important

 The initial advice from the World Health Organization (WHO) when the pandemic first began (which was subsequently adopted by many governments and regulatory bodies) was the recommendation that face masks should only be worn by medical professionals and patients, and not by the general public.
 Criticism should be tempered by the fact that this advice may have been a concerted effort to preserve limited supplies and prevent shortages.
 By the spring of 2020 however, there was a policy change with face masks becoming an essential mechanism in the war against coronavirus.

-The effectiveness of masks in preventing secondary cases of the disease has been well documented.
+The effectiveness of face masks in preventing secondary cases of the disease has been well documented.
 Results have shown that physical distancing alone is still associated with a high risk of infection, especially in scenarios where an infectious individual is speaking.
 The good news is that with the universal wearing of well-fitting medical or, even better, FFP2 or N95 respirators, the risk drops dramatically.
-Mask-wearing remains one of the most effective methods for limiting transmission of SARS-CoV-2.
+Face mask-wearing remains one of the most effective methods for limiting transmission of SARS-CoV-2.

-Masks should have a tight fit around the face and nose to minimize any air leakage with properly fitted FFP2 and N95 respirators providing up to 75 times more protection compared to surgical masks.
+Face masks should have a tight fit around the face and nose to minimize any air leakage with properly fitted FFP2 and N95 respirators providing up to 75 times more protection compared to surgical masks.
 The bottom line is that even standard medical masks significantly reduce the risk of infection compared to situations without any face-covering at all.
 It begs the question why, in respect of all this evidence, do face mask policies vary across maritime verticals, especially within the cruise industry?

 Vaccines Are Not Pixie Dust